 What Is the Importance of Compass Reading Test?

 Administered by many colleges and higher educational institutions in the country, the ACT COMPASS is an evaluative test that helps colleges diagnose the skills, and academic levels of students and accordingly place them in appropriate courses.
 If applying to a college or seeking higher education in the US, it is important that you learn about the test and its constituents.
 You can learn more about the importance of the Reading test here.

 The COMPASS Reading Test

 A computerized test comprising of different customizable subject areas as appropriate to the course programs offered in any institution, the test is an evaluative test that has no specific pass or fail criteria.
-The test is done both as a placement and diagnostic test to enable colleges measure the students' skills, strong areas and weak areas, accordingly suggest the best possible courses for each of the student, and also suggest students any extra programs for weak areas so that their learning process is not affected (http://www.act.org/compass/student/index.html).
+The test is done both as a placement and as diagnostic test to enable colleges measure the students' skills, strong areas and weak areas, accordingly suggest the best possible courses for each of the students, and also suggest students any extra programs for weak areas so that their learning process is not affected (http://www.act.org/compass/student/index.html).

 Out of the several test areas included, the Reading test is an important part that plays the following roles.
 It helps colleges: